AcTExplore: Active Tactile Exploration of Unknown Objects

-\paragraph{Reward Comparison} In our pursuit of efficient exploration, we tried various reward functions as described in Sec. \ref{sec:exp_baselines}.
+\textbf{Reward Comparison.} In our pursuit of efficient exploration, we tried various reward functions mentioned in Tab. \ref{tab:baselines}.
 During training, we plotted the IoU and episode length until termination in Fig. \ref{fig:training_plots}.
-Notably, AMB reward function outperformed the others, satisfying the IoU objective through encouraging exploration of less visited locations.
-In contrast, TM and AM are not capable of making use of environmental feedback as much as AMB can.
+Notably, the AMB reward function outperformed the others, satisfying the IoU objective through encouraging exploration of less visited poses.
+In contrast, TM and AM cannot use environmental feedback as much as AMB can.
 This limitation arises from TM and AM's deprivation of long-horizon history, which hampers their capacity to gather sufficient information through intrinsic rewards.
 As a result, AMB is better equipped to leverage environment feedback $\left(\frac{1}{\hat{N}(\mathcal{P},a)}\right)$ effectively for improved exploration and sample efficiency.
-However, AM is outperforming TM as it utilizes contact area information and still has the ability to align the sensor's sensing area with the object surface to collect more information and maintain a reliable touch for future actions.
-Indeed, The disparity between TM and AM can also be understood as the distinction between using a touch sensor versus a tactile sensor for exploring an object.
+However, AM outperforms TM as it utilizes contact area information and can still align the sensor's sensing area with the object surface to collect more information and maintain a reliable touch for future actions.
+Indeed, the disparity between TM and AM can also be understood as the distinction between using a touch sensor versus a tactile sensor for exploring an object.

-\paragraph{Real-World Setup} In our experimental configuration, we employ a UR10 arm to manipulate the 6D pose of the DIGIT (Fig. \ref{fig:banner}).
-This control is achieved by transforming changes in the DIGIT's frame into a set of joint trajectories via inverse kinematics.
-The resulting trajectories are executed only when they are free from self-collisions and within the defined workspace around the object.
-In instances where an invalid trajectory is generated, an alternative action is chosen based on the PPO's advantage values.

-Unlike simulations, where consecutive action executions while in contact with the object have minimal impact, our real-world implementation introduces significant shearing of the sensing surface.
-To ensure the safe execution of actions generated by our policy, we have adopted a strategy of lifting the DIGIT in the normal direction of the contact after each contact event.
-This strategy remains well-founded due to the consistent alignment of our sensor surface with the object's surface by our policy and does not compromise its general applicability.
-Our method successfully transferred to real-world experiments with no further fine-tuning required.